cwbit/cakephp-bootstrap-suite/readme.md

 Let's take a look.

 Let's change our example from before to make a little more sense.
-Instead of dealing with Paragraphs lets look at the ListGroupHelper.
-We'll use it to make a properly formatted Bootstrap ListGroup
+Instead of dealing with Paragraphs lets create a `ListGroupHelper`.
+We'll use it to make a properly formatted Bootstrap List Group

 ```php